Labradoodle – Cuddly and Exceptionally Friendly with a Big Heart

 Labradoodle läuft durch eine Pfütze

-The lovable nature of the Labrador is combined with the non-shedding fur of the intelligent poodle – a Labradoodle makes a wonderful family pet with a bit of training.
-Because their great love of people is genetically anchored in both parent breeds, the Labradoodle also demonstrates this trait with an exceptionally friendly and positive personality.
-This joy-filled character is packaged in a mid-sized, curly-haired, cuddly pup.
+The loveable nature of the Labrador combined with the non-shedding fur of the intelligent poodle – with some training, a Labradoodle is a great family dog for the everyday.
+With their great love for people firmly genetically anchored in both parent breeds, Labradoodles are also known for having an extremely friendly and positive nature.
+The cheerful character is packed into a medium-sized, curly and cuddly four-legged friend.

 Breed